glycodynamics/Tutorial-PyMOL/README.md

 ```

 ## 2.4 Aligning Structures
-PyMOL can align one structure on another and all the structures in the name list panel on another.
+PyMOL can align one structure onto another and all the structures in the name list panel on another.
 Action  →  Align  → to molecule
 The command line allows some more useful options to perform the alignment.
 Try:
 ```